Pylons/pyramid/docs/quick_tour.rst

 Earlier in *Quick Tour* we first met Pyramid's configuration system.
 At that point we did all configuration in Python code.
 For example, the port number chosen for our HTTP server was right there in Python code.
-Our scaffold has moved this decision and more into the ``development.ini`` file:
+Our cookiecutter has moved this decision and more into the ``development.ini`` file:

 .. literalinclude:: quick_tour/package/development.ini